ikelaiah/request-fp/README.md

 - ✅ Comprehensive tests for HTTP methods, headers/params, JSON, multipart, and error handling
 - ✅ Cross-platform: Windows and Linux
 - ✅ Memory-safe by construction: advanced records manage lifetimes; JSON parse errors raise `ERequestError`

+### CI / Network Requirements

+- Tests target `https://httpbin.org` and assume outbound network access.
+- Some endpoints can intermittently return `502` from httpbin's upstream.
+Tests include a minimal 1x retry on 502 to reduce flakiness.
+No core library behavior is altered by this.

 ## 📚 Documentation